tresul03/The-Haynes-Shockley-Experiment-/README.md

 # The-Haynes-Shockley-Experiment

-This is a group project that, as of 6/4/23, I am working on with my group.
 The aim of this project is to understand the motion of minority charge carriers (MCCs) in locally p-type silicon semiconductors.
 I am the computational physicist in this project; I produce simulations on what our results should look like.

+This REAMDE.md should provide a basic understanding of the motions of MCCs in one-dimensional semiconductors.
+I will not go into full derivations of the equations used.
+Rather, I will explain my approach used in deciding how to simulate the expeirment, and the limitations of the simulations themselves.

 ## Background